sjl/.plan/README.markdown

 out how to ergonomically plot it with gnuplot, and figuring out how to do decent histogram and CDF plots.
 I'm not thrilled with what I came up with, but it'll have to do for now because it's already 11 PM.

+## 2020-02-15

+Tracked down the root cause of https://github.com/dimitri/pgloader/issues/1005 — need to write it up in a comment.

+## 2020-02-16

+Finished the `make` book.
+I'm becoming less and less enthusiastic about `make` the more I learn about it and see real-world examples of it.

+Wrote up the pgloader issue debugging comment.